 13. Harmony MN

-Harmony has around 1000 residents, although this city doesn’t really offer free land, but it offers cash incentive if you build a house here, the incentive can be anything between $5k-$12k.
+Harmony has around 1000 residents, although this city doesn’t really offer free land, but it offers cash incentives if you build a house here, the incentive can be anything between $5k-$12k.
 The good news is that the price of land is fairly low in this area and there are no restrictions on when you have to finish the house and when you can sell it.

 14. Agate CO

 Agate is one of the best places to live off the grid which also offers free land.
 The size of the free land is around 60 acres although there are some bigger ones also.
-If you want to apply to get free land in this area make sure you get land which is meant for agricultural use, this way you can legally grow crops and livestock.
+If you want to apply to get free land in this area make sure you get land that is meant for agricultural use, this way you can legally grow crops and livestock.
 After you have got your free plot of land, built your house, and are growing your crops you will have to give a percentage of the crops to the Meadowlark Cooperative, which is a small price to pay.

 15. Loup City NE

 Loup City offers two kinds of incentives in addition to free land, Market Rate Homes for which you will have to deposit $1k, and you will get back the deposit after you have built your house.
-The second incentive is called the Workforce Homes Program which is meant for low-income families and they also offer a down payment incentive for building the house of up to $20k.
+The second incentive is called the Workforce Homes Program which is meant for low-income families and they also offer a down payment incentive for building a house of up to $20k.
 This city has probably one of the best deals when it comes to free land for off grid living and help from the local authorities to build the homestead.

 16. Tribune KS